 Daiwa Foundation Japan House provides facilities in central London to support UK-Japan exchange activities.
 It has meeting rooms available from Monday to Friday, 9:30am-5:00pm (excluding bank holidays) and is conveniently located near Baker Street station (Circle, Metropolitan, Hammersmith & City, Bakerloo and Jubilee lines).

 If you belong to an organization/group involved in UK-Japan relations or are planning an event or short course related to Japan or Japanese culture, please contact the Programme Director, Shihoko Ogawa at firstname.lastname@example.org, to discuss how Daiwa Foundation Japan House could accommodate your needs.

 There is a small room charge for using Daiwa Foundation Japan House to help cover running costs.

 Meetings of Membership Groups

-Membership-based groups which have meetings at Daiwa Foundation Japan House include:
+Membership-based groups which have or have had meetings at Daiwa Foundation Japan House include:

 - Daiwa Scholarship Alumni Association